 After Safari journey is finished, you will arrived at a huge amusement park.
 This recreational park features baby zoo, bird aviary, panda house, children rides, waterpark, cable car, animals exhibits, swimming with dolphins, animals shows, waterfalls, and restaurants.

 In the Baby Zoo, visitors are allowed to touch snake, and orangutan, and are allowed to take picture with them and other wild animals such as tiger and lion with small fees.
 The entrance for Baby Zoo itself is free.
-Here you can also see kangaroos from Australian outback, lemurs from Madagascar, leopard, African lion, etc.
+Here you can also see kangaroos from Australian outback, lemurs from Madagascar, leopard, African white lion, etc.

 There are two pandas live on their house on the top of the hill in Taman Safari.
 They are Cai Tao and Hu Chun.
 Both of them were born in China in 2010.
 They were brought to Taman Safari in 2017 and will live here for about 10 years according to the breeding-loan agreement between Taman Safari, Indonesia government, and China.
 The park management is optimistic that Cai Tao and Hu Chun will be married and have children here.
 We hope so.
 Let see!